-Upon acceptable resolution of the RAIs in Section 3.6, the NRC staff will be able to make a conclusion regarding the instrument qualification.
+Upon acceptable resolution of the RAIs in subsection 3.6.1 and 3.6.2, the NRC staff will be able to make a conclusion regarding the instrument qualification.

 3.7 Design Features: Independence

 The primary instrument channel shall be independent of the backup instrument channel.